mwcraig/astro_research_setup/docs/getting-started/install_python.md

 1. Open a terminal window
     + On **Windows**: Click the start menu, then start typing "Anaconda Prompt" (but without the quotes) and select `Anaconda Prompt`
-    + On **Mac**, type CMd-space to bring up the search box and start typing "Terminal" (but without the quotes) and select `Terminal`.
+    + On **Mac**, type CMD-space to bring up the search box and start typing "Terminal" (but without the quotes) and select `Terminal`.
 2. Type `conda list` in the terminal and then hit `Enter`.
 You should see a  list of installed python packages.

 ## Did you see an error instead of a list?

-That is almost certainly because anaconda wasn't made your default python installation (which is the right choice if you are using python for another course).
+That is almost certainly because miniconda wasn't made your default python installation (which is the right choice if you are using python for another course).

-Each time you want to use anaconda, open a terminal window and type (or copy/paste) the command below appropriate for your operating system.
+Each time you want to use miniconda, open a terminal window and type (or copy/paste) the command below appropriate for your operating system.

 ## Configure a couple of extra anaconda channels for astronomy-related packages

 The two channels you definitely want to add are `conda-forge` and `astropy`.
 Do that like this: